LRodriguez92/cyber-security-flashcards/README.md

    npm install
    ```

+2. Set up Firebase (optional but recommended for full features):
+   - Follow the [Firebase Setup Guide](FIREBASE_SETUP.md) to configure authentication and database
+   - Create a `.env.local` file with your Firebase configuration

-2. Start the development server:
+3. Start the development server:
    ```bash
    npm run dev
    ```

-3. Open your browser and navigate to the local development URL
+4. Open your browser and navigate to the local development URL

+5. Click "Sign In" in the top right to create an account or sign in

 ## Technologies Used